We offer a variety of degree courses in performing arts, which will each give you a unique insight into the different aspects of the industry.

-Our creative community will also enable you to build a network of contacts that could form the bedrock for your future career.
-Depending on your subject, you may even collaborate on projects with students studying disciplines such as animation, film production, creative writing and computer games arts – strengthening your skill set even further.
+Our creative communities on each of our campuses enable you to build a network of contacts that form the bedrock for your future career.
+Depending on your subject, you may even collaborate on projects with students studying disciplines such as animation, film production, music composition & technology, advertising and games arts – strengthening your range of skills even further.

 We want you to really grow as a professional during your time with us.
 Our graduates leave us with a deep understanding of creative process, and an appreciation of the collaboration behind final productions and performances.
 If you join us, you’ll get to benefit from an exciting and innovative curriculum that will enable you to develop your skills as part of a creative community.